About the On-Demand Services SDK

 With BOSH 2.0 dynamic networking and Cloud Foundry asynchronous service provisioning, operators can now define a dynamically-provisioned service network that hosts instances more flexibly.
 The service network runs separate from the PCF default network.
 While the default network hosts VMs launched by Ops Manager, the VMs running in the service network are created and provisioned on-demand by BOSH, and BOSH lets the IaaS assign IP addresses to the service instance VMs.
-Each dynamic network attached to a job instance is typically represented as its own NIC in the IaaS layer.
+Each dynamic network attached to a job instance is typically represented as its own NIC (Network Interface Controller) in the IaaS layer.

 On-demand services use the dynamically-provisioned service network to host the single-tenant worker VMs that run as service instances within development spaces.
 This architecture lets developers provision IaaS resources for their service instances at creation time, rather than the operator pre-provisioning a fixed quantity of IaaS resources when they deploy the service broker.

 By making services single-tenant, where each instance runs on a dedicated VM rather than sharing VMs with unrelated processes, on-demand services eliminate the “noisy neighbor” problem when one application hogs resources on a shared cluster.
 Single-tenant services can also support regulatory compliance where sensitive data must be compartmentalized across separate machines.

 An on-demand service splits its operations between the default network and the service network.
 Shared components of the service, such as executive controllers and databases, run centrally on the default network along with the Cloud Controller, UAA, and other PCF components.
 The worker pool deployed to specific spaces runs on the service network.